acummings04/Entra-ID-Portfolio-Project/README.md

 # Entra-ID-Portfolio-Project

 This project will include a hand-on demonstration of key IAM skills using Microsoft Entra ID.
 This will include a simulated environment including users, groups, role based access control, MFA, conditional access and privileged identity management.
 Additionally, I will show the lifecycle of a user from account creation, group and role assignment, role change, and offboarding/decommissioning.
+The goal is to simulate real world skills while showing an understanding of key IAM principles and how they can be accomplished in a real environment.